-What should be mentioned first here is the role of the American School of Athens in excavations around Athens.
-The main sights that anyone can find in all athens guides are the following:
+Classic or Roman?
+What should be mentioned initially is the crucial role of the American School of Athens in excavations around Athens.
+The main sights that anyone can find in all Athens’ guides are the following:

 Athens Agora was where is the area around Monastiraki and Thisseio metro stations.
 Today you can notice some of the landmarks, such as the Hepheastus Temple, located in the Hill of Kolonos Agoreos, the meeting point of ancient Athenian technicians, marking the west bound of the market.